Lens Replacement Surgery

 What is the usual follow-up after lens replacement surgery?

-Following the surgery you will need to attend for follow-ups, typically day 5-7 and week 6.
+Following the surgery you will need to attend for follow-ups,7-10 days and week 6-7.
 Even though you my become spectacle independent it is still important to have annual follow-ups with your local Optometrist to check the health of your eyes.

 What is laser enhancement?